 The estimated lifetime prevalence of panic in the general population is between 1.5 and 3.5 %.
 Women are twice as likely to experience panic than are men; although the clinical feature of the disorder are similar across the genders.

-Panic Control Therapy (PCT), a patchwork of CBT methods, adapted to treat of panic by American psychologist David Barlow in the 1980s is still considered the gold standard for approach panic disorder.
 The pioneering model developed by Barlow, collaborator, Michelle Craske and UK researcher David Clark targeted key aspects of the cycle of panic for change, particularly fight-or-flight false alarm, the catastrophic misinterpretation of this misdirected biological survival reaction, along with maladaptive "safety behaviors".
-PCT remains the first-line treatment for panic.